Testosterone & Hormonal Health

 Hormone therapy does not work overnight.

-When appropriate, improvements in libido and mood typically emerge gradually over weeks to months.
-Effects on erection quality are often indirect and may depend on vascular health, stress levels, and overall metabolic condition.
+When it’s appropriate, improvements in libido, mood, and energy usually show up gradually over weeks to months.
+Changes in erection consistency, when they happen, are often more indirect and may depend on sleep, blood flow, stress, and overall health.

 Access & Availability